Shopify App That Lets You Shop with Friends Online

 The Effort Problem

 Each step is a drop-off point.
-The shoppers who make it through every step are extraordinarily motivated — which is exactly why the conversion rate looks so good.
+The shoppers who make it through every step are extraordinarily motivated, which is exactly why the conversion rate looks so good.
 It’s survivorship bias.
-You’re measuring the people who cleared every hurdle, then concluding the hurdles aren’t a problem.
+You’re measuring the people who cleared every hurdle, then concluding the hurdles were never a problem.

 The Context Problem

-Here’s where it gets interesting.
-When a shopper saves a product, what they’re really saving is a moment — the feeling of seeing something they wanted.
+Here’s the part that surprises most people.
+When a shopper saves a product, what they’re really saving is a moment, the feeling of seeing something they wanted.
 They liked how it looked.
-They imagined owning it.
-There was an emotional spark.
+They imagined owning it, and there was an emotional spark.

 This is why so many wishlists are created and never revisited.
 The list doesn’t recreate the feeling that prompted the save.
 It just stores the SKU.